 Dr. Allen is the author of 74 peer-reviewed articles and 42 professional publications, and he has contributed to four books.
-He also is on the editorial boards of Pharmacology Weekly and Drug Development and Industrial Pharmacy.
-He previously served on the editorial boards of the American Journal of Pharmaceutical Education and Life Sciences.
+He is also on the editorial board of Drug Development and Industrial Pharmacy.
+He previously served on the editorial boards of Pharmacology Weekly, Life Sciences and the American Journal of Pharmaceutical Education.

 The recipient of dozens of leadership, teaching, research and practice awards, Dean Allen was designated a Fellow of the American Pharmacists Association in 2011 and the American Society of Health-System Pharmacists in 2004.
 He is a member of the American Association of Pharmaceutical Sciences, the Society for Neuroscience and the American Association of Colleges of Pharmacy's Council of Deans, for which he chaired the Cost of Experiential Education Task Force.
 He also chaired AACP's Biological Sciences Section and Student Services Special Interest Group.